krystonen/promo-campaign/README.md

 ('123456789') is a valid code.

 Winner:
--If your promo code is valid you are in the game;
+- If your promo code is valid you are in the game;
 - Try entering 613884922 to see what happens.